ElinLiu0/EQual-DB/README.md

     - Add "SaveCache" Function to help user to save temp dataframe into the format that you want.During you using Select Functions,Jessise DB Will automaticlly saving the datastream rendered by Selectfuntion and saving it into a global variables called : "caching_dataframe".Yet if you wanna export this stream into a real file that you want to export,then you can use "SaveCache" function to saving this datastream into whatever you want.
     - Refixing datastorage stream into Pandas to_pickle() function to sort of improving the data security.Will be add RSA Algorthim to improving more!
     - Update the current version into v0.5!
+  - 2022/2/24:
+    - Redefining the DataRecover Function Authority Limit,both the user got Admin and sudo can do Recover Operation,yet can not.
+    - Remakig Bin File